MattEding/Tile-Pattern/README.md

                         popup; if not arg, save png to cwd -p PREFIX, --prefix PREFIX
-                        prefix used for png output; use alongside outdir -v, --verbose         print to stout the array used for png creation
+                        prefix used for png output; use alongside outdir -v, --verbose         print to stdout the array used for png creation

->>> python -m pattern pat.txt 1 3 -bw --verbose --outdir
+>>> python -m pattern pat.txt 1 3 --alpha 0 --verbose --outdir
 Pattern:
 -...
 O ||